Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data: 1000000

 This path's Action specifies to take the /decrement path's Data property and subtract one.
+The use case is less clear here.
 As before, this works with other paths and also with static numbers.

 #### Multiply on GET